 Upon resumption of normal operation, the relays and alarm indicators will de-energize.
 The bargraph color will always indicate the current status; green for normal, amber for warn, and red for a high alarm.

-Front panel pushbuttons labeled HIGH, WARN, and RATE can be used to display the respective alarm set points.
+Front panel pushbuttons labeled HIGH and WARN may be used to display the respective alarm set points.

 Range Alarm